lets-do-code/lets-do-code/README.md

-- 👋 Hi, This is Abhijeet
+ Hi, This is Abhijeet
-- 👀 I’m interested in problem solving.
+ B.Tech 3rd year
-- 🌱 I’m currently learning Data Structure
+ I’m interested in problem solving and currently learning Data Structure and Algorithms.

 <!---
 lets-do-code/lets-do-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.